4meepo/tagalign/README.md

 }
 ```

 In addition to alignment, it can also sort tags with fixed order.
-For example, if we enable auto-sort with fixed order `json,xml`, the following code
+If we enable auto-sort with fixed order `json,xml`, the following code

 ```go
 type SortExample struct {